How to export a scikit-learn model to ONNX

 Steps to export a scikit-learn model to ONNX:

-1. Install the converter and runtime packages in the active Python environment.
+1. Install the scikit-learn converter and CPU runtime packages in the active Python environment.

 $ python -m pip install --upgrade scikit-learn skl2onnx onnxruntime

-skl2onnx performs the conversion, and onnxruntime provides the CPU inference session used for the smoke test.
+skl2onnx performs the conversion, while onnxruntime loads the saved graph for the prediction comparison.

 export_iris_onnx.py